📊 BBIO Key Takeaways

 BBIO Stock Risks: BridgeBio Pharma, Inc. Investment Risks

-- Negative stockholders' equity of -$2.1B indicates capital structure distress and potential insolvency risk
+- Critical: Negative stockholders' equity of -$2.3B indicates technical balance sheet insolvency

 - Profitability remains extremely weak, with a -104.2% operating margin and -144.4% net margin